-$1.5.\ Does\ your\ \underline{medical\ school}\ curriculum\ address\ the\ respiratory\ health\ effects\ of\ climate\ change\ and\ air\ pollution?$

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+1.5.
+Does your medical school curriculum address the respiratory health effects of climate change and air pollution?
+This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.
+Score Assigned: 3

-Score explanation: The topic of air pollution and cardiorespiratory health is explored in depth within the respirology block.
-A full 45-60-minute mandatory self-learning module is dedicated to Air pollution and Lung Health.
+Score explanation: The topic of air pollution and cardiorespiratory health is explored in depth within the respirology block in Year 1 of the program.
+A full 45-60-minute mandatory self-learning module entitled "The Lungs and the Environment: Indoor and Outdoor Air Pollution" is dedicated to air pollution and respiratory health.
 The learning objectives include the following: 1) recognize the contaminants that may affect indoor air quality and influence respiratory health and 2) List important outdoor air pollutants, their important causes, and their effects on health.

-It explores the health effects of outdoor and indoor pollution, the link between air quality and lung health, the effects of CO2 and global warming and it describes criteria pollutants (NOx, CO, SO2, O3).
-The concept of Particle matters is explored and PM2.5 and PM10 is explained.
+It explores the health effects of outdoor and indoor pollution, the link between air quality and lung health, and the effects of CO2 and global warming.
+It individually describes several criteria pollutants, such as NOx, CO, SO2 and O3.
+The concept of particulate matters is explored and PM2.5 and PM10 is explained.
 Big smog events worldwide and in Canada are explained.
 The connection to health is made clear and is reinforced with estimation of premature death due to air quality.
-There is also a mention of biomass fuel in developing countries and wood stoves in Canada and their effect on health.
+Finally, the module explains products and substances affecting indoor air quality, such as biological contaminants (ex. mould), combustion products (ex. biomass fuels), chemical contaminants (ex. volatile organic compounds), and carcinogens (ex. asbestos).

-Air pollution is also mentioned briefly as one of multiple etiologies in the COPD lecture, cough self-learning module, and pneumonia & COPD case-based learning sessions.
+Air pollution is also mentioned, though briefly in each occurrence, throughout the respirology block; it is mentioned as one of multiple etiologies in the COPD lecture, in the cough self-learning module, and in pneumonia & COPD case-based learning sessions.